meker12/commerce-channels.en/help/amazon-sales-channel/ready-to-list.md

 You have a few options to manually [publish a new listing to Amazon](./publish-listings-manually.md).

 >[!NOTE]
->If you have listings in process, the number of listings will display in a message above the tabs.
+>If you have listings in process, the number of listings are displayed in a message above the tabs.

 ![Ready to list](assets/amazon-ready-to-list.png)